 Episode 1: Different forms of commercial rocks found in Turkey

-Granite is a natural stone which shares similarities with diabase, serpentine, basalt, crystalline and schist as all of these stones are formed based on magma.
+Granite is a natural stone that shares similarities with diabase, serpentine, basalt, crystalline and schist as all of these stones are formed based on magma.
 The components of these rock types have minerals such as silicates and other opaque minerals, which makes the Granite blocks quite difficult to cut, shape and polish.
 That is why they are much more resistant compared to other types of stone.

-Granite is highly demanded not only in the developed countries but also in the local market of Turkey.
+Granite is highly demanded not only in developed countries but also in the local market of Turkey.
 The characteristics of granite, which are its beautiful appearance, sturdiness over time, durability even in external use and high resistance to erosion make it attractive for both indoor and outdoor decorations.